sarah-antillia/Tensorflow-Image-Segmentation-Pancreas-T2W-MRI/README.md

 In this experiment, we used the simple UNet Model
 <a href="./src/TensorflowUNet.py">TensorflowSlightlyFlexibleUNet</a> for this Pancreas-T2 Segmentation.<br>
-As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>. you may try other more advanced Tensorflow UNet Models to get better segmentation models:<br>
+As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>. you may try other more advanced TensorFlow UNet Models to get better segmentation models:<br>
 <br>
 <li><a href="./src/TensorflowSwinUNet.py">TensorflowSwinUNet.py</a></li>
 <li><a href="./src/TensorflowMultiResUNet.py">TensorflowMultiResUNet.py</a></li>